 - supporting improved academic outcomes.

 Clear sets of behaviour expectations are developed around our key school values – Be Responsible, Be Respectful and Be Inclusive.

 The SWPBS matrix clarifies what our behaviours should look, sound and feel like.
 Our expected behaviours are explicitly taught in every classroom and are consistently reinforced throughout the school.
-Our matrix’s are displayed and positioned in many locations around the school and are referred to and discussed regularly with all students at MWHPS.
+Our matrixes are displayed throughout the school and are referred to and discussed regularly with all students at MWHPS.
+In every classroom, specific rules based on the whole school matrix are developed and agreed upon by students and teachers.
 Teaching behavioural expectations helps students to develop better social skills whilst creating a friendly, safe and orderly learning environment for everyone.

 At Mount Waverley Heights Primary School we work hard with our students to reinforce positive behaviours.
 Explicitly teaching our behavioural expectations and acknowledging students for demonstrating them is the key to our success.
 When students demonstrate school wide expectations, staff will note their success with positive reinforcement.
 This may include a social activity or tangible reinforcers.
 Three key components of our acknowledgement system are…